Jardin Turc

-The Jardin Turc ("Turkish Garden") in the boulevard du Temple, Paris, was a celebrated café and music garden that was a popular rendezvous in the city's Marais district from the time of the First French Empire throughout the 19th century.
-From four in the afternoon until eleven at night, one might enjoy its exotic decor with kiosks of coloured glass, hanging lanterns and a Chinese bridge, expressing a recurrent whimsical fad of turqueries, a sub-set of chinoiserie.
+The Jardin Turc ("Turkish Garden") in the boulevard du Temple, Paris, was a café and music garden that was a popular rendezvous in the city's Marais district from the time of the First French Empire throughout the 19th century.
+Its decor consisted of kiosks of coloured glass, hanging lanterns and a Chinese bridge, expressing the fad of turqueries, a sub-set of chinoiserie.

 Ambience

-Octave Uzanne recalled with only a trace of condescension its bourgeois clientele drawn from the world of business, its family groups and pomaded dandies promenading in its formal allées and enjoying foaming beer in the cabinets de verdure that were surrounded by well-clipped greenery, which one might reserve for a private party.
-The fastidious Alfred de Vigny took his Julia there in May 1838 as their romance blossomed.
+Octave Uzanne recalled the garden's bourgeois clientele drawn from the world of business, its family groups and dandies promenading in its formal allées and enjoying beer in the cabinets de verdure that were surrounded by well-clipped greenery, which one might reserve for a private party.
+Alfred de Vigny took his Julia there in May 1838 as their romance blossomed.
 "The old Jardin Turc is now a restaurant, kept by Bonvallet, and much frequented.
 To obtain a cabinet, it must be secured days beforehand."
 Street entertainers were another draw for the Parisian middle classes: "Vaudeville and harlequinades are offered all over the garden," a contemporary journalist remarked.
 "The refreshments are not particularly good, but the musicians and actors must be paid somehow."

 From 1835 to 1838, Louis Antoine Jullien conducted the band that had first been assembled by Auguste Tolbecque at the Jardin Turc during his youth, performing the quadrilles, of eight figures danced by four couples, that were the means by which most Parisians heard the tunes of the latest operas in the 1830s and 1840s in simplified versions; his quadrille based on Les Huguenots was perennially popular.